dimasmith/printtables/docs/devlog/registering-parts.md

 Validation deserves a few touches here and there.
 I copied the `Name` value object from the projects module to inventory.
 Probably not the best idea.
 I don't yet have a situation when multiple validation errors are possible, but it's time to prepare for that.
 The response must have a list of errors instead of a single error in the payload root.

+## Common REST errors

+I decide to start with common errors and their REST representation.
+The design is straightforward: simple enum with most common errors.
+I added the following entries:

+- Not found error.
+- Validation error.
+- Internal error.

+The internal error does not carry any additional information.
+While it may be surprising at first, I decided not to provide any information on error to the user.
+If something goes wrong - check the log.
+This, in turn, forces to think about a reliable logging policy.
+I'll write it into a todo list.

+The validation error is more interesting.
+It accepts a list of validation messages and includes them in a payload.
+I'd like to build some convenience tools to validate multiple fields, but there are only names to check.
+Not much.
+Still, I decided to extract payload parsing to a separate function.
+Now it allows me to use the `?`operator: `parse_project(command)?`.
+Later it will be useful to process more fields.